frkyxne/TelegramFreak/README.md

 # TelegramFreak
 Simple, not reliable telgram bot api.

-This is a telegram api bot is been created for learning&practicing python.
+Сreated for learning&practicing python and personal use.